 Biollano 50 MW, example of transition towards a renewable model

 The Termollano plant is located in the vicinity of the new 50 MW biomass generation plant that Ence is building in the town, Biollano, and which will be operational by the end of 2019.

-This new generation plant with biomass, which will start operating at the same time as the 46 MW that Ence is building in Huelva, will be able to produce 325 GWh of electricity per year, and like its twin, it will use the most advanced technologies and systems to guarantee a permanent respect for the environment.
+This new biomass generation plant, which will start operating at the same time as the 46 MW that Ence is building in Huelva, will be able to produce 325 GWh of electricity per year, and like its twin, will use the most advanced technologies and systems to guarantee a permanent respect for the environment.

-The proximity of the solar thermal plant to Biollano will allow Ence to convert a non-manageable renewable asset -which only generates energy during the hours with Sun- into manageable, thanks to the capacity of the biomass to produce energy in a programmable, firm and stable way , and in times of high demand.
+Given the proximity of the solar thermal plant to that of Biollano, our company is studying the potential for hybridization between both plants.
+If you have the necessary regulatory support to make it viable, this project could make a non-manageable renewable asset – which only generates energy during hours with the Sun – manageable, thanks to the biomass’s ability to produce energy in a programmable, firm manner. and stable, and in times of high demand.